wielgosz-info/pedestrians-video-2-carla/README.md

 ## Setup

+Copy the `.env.template` file to `.env` and edit the values as required.

 Run the CARLA server (optional) & the container with our code (`carla-pedestrians-client-1`).

 If you don't have the Nvidia GPU, there is CPU-only version available `docker-compose.cpu.yml`.